 • In certain municipalities, make sure you’re sending your claim to the right office.
 If it doesn’t get to the right people, your claim may be denied and your lawsuit blocked.

-Because of the short window to file, it’s necessary that you find a slip and fall attorney right away to get the process going.
+Because of the short window to file, it’s necessary that you find a Connecticut slip and fall lawyer right away to get the process going.
 If you recently sustained an injury on a public vehicle in Connecticut, bring your case to Trantolo & Trantolo.
 To speak with us about your claim, contact one of our four Connecticut locations today.